Home Beneficiary Helpline Careers About Us Contact Us

 medicare savings program

-You may be able to get help from your state to pay your Medicare Part A (Hospital Insurance) and Part B (Medical Insurance) premiums through a Medicare Savings Program.
+Through a Medicare Savings Program, you may be able to get help from your state to pay your Medicare Part A (Hospital Insurance) and Part B (Medical Insurance) premiums.
 If you qualify, it may also cover your deductibles, coinsurance, and copayments.

-Medicare Open Enrollment information is important for people who have Medicare.
-Consider signing up for one of our newsletters to stay informed about other topics.
+Medicare Open Enrollment information is important for people who have Medicare, and Acentra Health is here to help!
+Consider signing up for our newsletter to stay informed about this and other topics.

-information you can use during medicare's open enrollment period
+information for you to use during medicare's open enrollment period

 This is an important time for people who have Medicare because it gives you the chance to review and make changes to your current Medicare coverage.